balionis-arvydas/balionis-js/README.md

 24. balionis-react6
    - spike to build react app using redux, using balionis-react3 as a baseline.

+24. balionis-react7
+   - spike to build react e2e app using puppeteer, balionis-react3 as a baseline while testing balionis-react6.

 # How?

 ## Node Setup